single-channel digital video, colour, sound

-Brincat’s video Hear This (2011) depicts the artist alone in her studio during a residency in Berlin, speaking on a telephone with her mother back in Australia.
-The telephone is made from watermelon wedges that the artist slices and consumes as she speaks, literally eating her own words in a both tragic and comical representation of homesickness.
-As the video progresses, the watermelon soaks Brincat’s clothes and dirties her hair and face, creating a disquieting and awkward performance.
+Lauren Brincat’s video Hear This depicts the artist alone in her studio during a residency in Berlin, speaking on a telephone to her mother back in Australia.
+The telephone is made from watermelon wedges that the artist slices and consumes as she speaks, literally eating her own words in a forlorn yet comical representation of homesickness.
+As the video progresses the watermelon soaks Brincat’s clothes and dirties her hair and face, creating a disquieting and awkward performance.

-The artist frequently uses inanimate objects as totems.
-Everyday items take on deeper significance to reference wider concepts including personal memories, particular sentiments or emotions and art historical events.
-In Hear This, the watermelon, an expensive luxury brought during a cold winter in Berlin, takes on wider connotations to home, childhood, summer and Australia.
+Brincat also frequently uses inanimate objects as totems.
+Everyday items take on deeper significance to reference wider concepts including personal memories, particular sentiments or emotions, and art-historical events.
+In Hear This, the watermelon, an expensive luxury brought during a cold winter in Berlin, takes on wider connotations of home, childhood, summer and Australia.